Angélique Kidjo

-Angélique Kpasseloko Hinto Hounsinou Kandjo Manta Zogbin Kidjo (/ˌɒ̃ʒəˈliːk ˈkɪdʒuː, - ˈkɪdʒoʊ/) is a Beninese-French singer-songwriter, actress, and activist.
-Kidjo has won five Grammy Awards and is a 2023 Polar Music Prize laureate.
-She has released many albums, performed around the world, and has collaborated with other artists such as Alicia Keys, Peter Gabriel, John Legend, Philip Glass, Bono, Yo-Yo Ma, and Burna Boy.
-She is the first Black African artist to receive a star on the Hollywood Walk of Fame.
+Angélique Kpasseloko Hinto Hounsinou Kandjo Manta Zogbin Kidjo (/ˌɒ̃ʒəˈliːk ˈkɪdʒuː, - ˈkɪdʒoʊ/ born 14 July 1960) is a French-Beninese musician, actress, and activist.
+Kidjo has won five Grammy Awards and a Polar Music Prize.
+She has collaborated with artists including Alicia Keys, Peter Gabriel, John Legend, Philip Glass, Bono, Yo-Yo Ma, and Burna Boy.
+She is the second African artist — and the first of African ethnicity — to receive a star on the Hollywood Walk of Fame.
 She performed at the Tokyo 2020 Olympic Games Opening Ceremony on July 23, 2021.
-On September 15, 2021, Time included her in their list of the 100 most influential people in the world.
+In 2021, Time magazine included her in its list of the 100 most influential people in the world.
 Kidjo is fluent in five languages: Fon, French, Yorùbá, Gen (Mina) and English.
 She sings in all of them, and she also has her own personal language, which includes words that serve as song titles such as "Batonga".
 Kidjo often uses Benin's traditional Zilin vocal technique and vocalese.

 Early life

 Angélique Kpasseloko Hinto Hounsinou Kandjo Manta Zogbin Kidjo was born in Ouidah, French Dahomey, in what became Benin.
 Her father is from the Fon people of Ouidah and her mother from the Yoruba people.
 Her father was a musician, and her mother worked as a choreographer and theatre director.
 She grew up listening to Yoruba and Beninese traditional music, Miriam Makeba, Hugh Masekela, James Brown, Manu Dibango, Otis Redding, Jimi Hendrix, Fela Kuti, Stevie Wonder, Osibisa and Santana.
-By the time she was six, Kidjo was performing with her mother's theatre troupe, giving her an early appreciation for traditional music and dance.
+By the time she was six years old, Kidjo was performing with her mother's theatre troupe.